 - Involve you in their own problems

 The checklist of what to look for in a business mentor was developed by the British Volunteer Mentoring Association who trained and matched hundreds of business mentors a few years ago.
 They evaluated the programme and found that those were the characteristics of the most successful mentors.

 So now you’re ready, how do you find a mentor?
-There are numerous schemes at the moment, so you could ask your local business support agencies if they can refer you to one.
+Business mentoring schemes come and go; ask your local business support agency if they can refer you to one.
 Or check-out MentorSME, the Government’s online gateway to mentoring services for UK small businesses.

 Even better, take the Sara Murray approach and ask someone you’ve met or know of, who you think you could learn from.
 People are usually flattered and love to be asked and to help.